 Several treatments can slow your cancer and improve your symptoms.
 You may get one of these or a combination:

 Chemotherapy.
 It uses medicine to kill cancer cells all over your body and stop them from dividing.
 This treatment can slow your cancer or prevent it from spreading further.

 Your doctor may treat your NSCLC with a combination of two chemotherapy drugs.
-He'll put the medicine through a vein about once every 3 weeks.
+They'll put the medicine through a vein about once every 3 weeks.
 Then you'll get a break from the medicine to let your body recover.

 Each period of treatment and rest is called a cycle.
 You generally need four to six cycles.